ebeaufay/threedtiles/README.md

 ```

 ### Google Maps 3D Tiles
-Google maps 3DTiles can be loaded similarly although there is a slight differnce in that the tileset isn't a regular OGC3DTile tileset but "3DTiles NEXT" with a specific extension for glb tiles.
+Google maps 3DTiles can be loaded similarly.
-An extra rotation needs to be applied to straighten the globe.
-On top of that, the API key mechanism requires is passed as a query param to all fetched tiles.
+The API key mechanism requires that a token be passed as a query param to all fetched tiles.
-note that the "queryParams" parameter below can be used to add any query parameters for tiles.

 ```
 const ogc3DTile = new OGC3DTile({